 How do I register for Nauticon?
 We now have both online and at-door registration available.
 Please visit our Registration page for more information.

 How much does it cost to attend Nauticon?
-Please visit our Registration page for more information on pricing, rate increase dates and accepted payment types.
+Please visit the Registration page for more information on pricing, rate increase dates and accepted payment types.

 Can I register at the door?
 ABSOLUTELY!
-But please be aware of the pricing increase at various dates prior to con weekend and at the door.
+But please be aware of the pricing increase at the door.
 Please visit our Registration page for more information.

 What hours will registation be open to get my badge?
-Friday, 2pm to Midnight.
-Saturday, Noon to 8pm.
+Friday, 7pm to Midnight.
+Saturday, 11am to 2pm.
 Sunday, Noon to Noon-ish.
 We also have a registar available at the door of The Big Show and during the closing hour of the convention.

 Can I sign up my wife/partner/husband/friend?
 Yes, but you have to fill in a separate registration form for each person, checking off the appropriate agreement boxes each time.
 Their full correct name and other information must come with their registration.

 Are we allowed to drink alcohol at the con?
 Absolutely!
-There are going to be cash bars open at all legal hours at the convention hotel.
-Alcohol will be cheap and plentiful. also, any drink purchased from the hotel bars may be carried anywhere within any public space at the hotel.
-So for example, you could buy a drink, and bring it to that panel or video that you absolutely have to see!
-Drinks not purchased from the hotel are not allowed outside your room.
+The hotel bar is open at all legal hours.
+Their drinks are cheap and plentiful, and any drink purchased from the hotel bar may be carried anywhere within any public space at the hotel.
 Provincetown ordinances must be followed for alcohol outside the hotel property.

-Are there going to be room parties?
+But, are there going to be room parties?
 Hell yeah!
-There will be private room parties after dark, at all hours of the night!
-So there should be a party to your taste somewhere at the con.
+There will be private room parties at all hours!
+The list is at the registration desk.

-How do we select Guests of Awesome for Nauticon?
+How can I be a Guest of Awesome for Nauticon?
 First, it's important that I let you know what Nauticon isn't: It is not an Anime Convention, it is not a Science Fiction Convention.
-It is not a large popculture convention that can absorb high costs, and when we invite a very specific type of guest, it is only with the knowledge that we can rally the fans who will pay to see that guest.
+It is not a large pop culture convention that can absorb high costs, and when we invite a very specific type of guest, it is only with the knowledge that we can rally the fans who will pay to see that guest.

 This is the breakdown for invitations and compensations: